 Key Components to Configure Cassandra

 - As the name suggests, there has to be communication between peers in order to discover and share the location and state of information about all nodes.

 - This information should persist in local so that each node can use the information as soon as a node must restart.
 Nodes discover information about other nodes by exchanging information.

 - This can be done for a maximum of three nodes.
 The information is not shared with every node which is present in the cluster or data center.
 The information is shared with a few nodes but eventually, the state information traverses throughout the cluster.

 - The partitioner decides which node has to receive the first replica of any data.
 It is also responsible for taking care of the distribution of these replicas.

 - It will determine which node should have which replication in the cluster.
 Every row of data should be identified uniquely.
 This can be done by making use of a primary key or partition key.

-- The partitioner is a hash function which helps in getting a token from a primary key of any row.
-Each node has a num_token value assigned to it which can be set as the partitioner.
+- The partitioner is a hash function that helps in getting a token from a primary key of any row.
+Each node has a num_token value assigned to it, which can be set as the partitioner.

 - The token value that is generated helps in determining which node receives the replica of the rows.